nathanchere/Spikes_JukeSaver/readme.md

 Branch summary
 --------------

 * Audio playback
- * NAudio.Basic
-   Basic NAudio usage; loading and playing an MP3
+ * **NAudio.Basic** - basic NAudio usage; loading and playing an MP3
- * NAudio.SpectrumAnalyser
-   How to apply FFT to samples to get simplified data for visualisation
+ * **NAudio.SpectrumAnalyser** -how to apply FFT to samples to get simplified data for visualisation
 * IPC
- * IPC.NamedPipes.Basic
-   Bare minimum effort required to get two separate applications talking over named pipes
+ * **IPC.NamedPipes.Basic** - bare minimum effort required to get two separate applications talking over named pipes
- * IPC.NamedPipes.LoadTest
-   Named Pipes performance under load, and how both client and server can handle the other side dis-/re-connecting
+ * **IPC.NamedPipes.LoadTest** - Named Pipes performance under load, and how both client and server can  handle the other side dis-/re-connecting

 TODO
 ----